storj/docs/app/support/object-browser/page.md

 ## Share a bucket

-1. Click the three vertical dots on the right of the bucket, a popup menu will appear
+1. Click the three vertical dots to the right of the bucket, a popup menu will appear
 ![Share Bucket](https://link.storjshare.io/raw/juc6cqmbtg2qgaja6jzx67zfkjwa/docs/images/Share-Bucket.png)

 2. Click the **Share Bucket** command